Git Stash: Save and Restore Uncommitted Changes

 How Git Stash Works

-When you run git stash, Git takes all your modified tracked files and saves them in a special stack-like structure.
-Your working directory is then reset to match the last committed state.
-This allows you to switch branches or perform other operations without interference from unfinished changes.
+When you run git stash, Git takes all your modified tracked files and saves them in a special stack-like structure called the stash.
+Your working directory is then reset to match the state of the last commit.
+This allows you to switch branches, pull updates, or perform other operations without interference from your unfinished changes.

 By default, Git stash only saves changes in tracked files.
-Untracked files are not included unless explicitly specified.
-Each stash entry is stored with an identifier, and multiple stashes can be saved and managed easily.
+Untracked files and ignored files are not included unless you explicitly tell Git to include them.
+Each stash entry is stored with an identifier, and you can save multiple stashes and manage them independently.
+The stash stack operates like a LIFO (last in, first out) structure, where the most recent stash is always at the top.

 git stash